awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalingpolicy-metricdimension.md

 # Application Auto Scaling ScalingPolicy MetricDimension<a name="aws-properties-applicationautoscaling-scalingpolicy-metricdimension"></a>

-Use the `MetricDimension` property to specify the dimension of a metric for a target tracking policy in Application Auto Scaling\.
+Use the `MetricDimension` property to specify the dimension of a metric for a target tracking policy to use with Application Auto Scaling\.
 The `Dimensions` subproperty of the [Application Auto Scaling ScalingPolicy CustomizedMetricSpecification](aws-properties-applicationautoscaling-scalingpolicy-customizedmetricspecification.md) property contains a list of `MetricDimension` property types\.

 ## Syntax<a name="aws-properties-applicationautoscaling-scalingpolicy-metricdimension-syntax"></a>